Danoha/DateRange/README.md

 ];
 ```

-Every method accepts collection or array of ranges:
+Every method that accepts collection also accepts
+array of ranges (which can be arrays, too):

 ```php
 $coll->intersect(